iak-id/iak-api-developer-docs/docs/topup-deposit.md

 # Topup Deposit

 In order to do real transaction in production environment, you need to topup deposit.
 Every transaction in production environment will deduct your balance in IAK wallet.
+You can also set reminder [here](./limit-reminder.md) when deposit amount below certain level.

 Here's a step how to topup deposit in iak:

 ## Go To Topup Menu